coderoad/coderoad.github.io/_posts/tutorial-docs/2016-01-01-demo-tutorial.md

 ### Using Atom

-Open *Atom-Coderoad* to view your tutorial.
+Use [*Builder-CodeRoad*](/builder-coderoad.html) to develop your tutorial.
+Builder-CodeRoad allows you to visualize and test your tutorial as you develop it.

+When it's ready, you can play your tutorial in *Atom-Coderoad*.
 Your package should appear as a loaded package.
 Click on it.

-Reload *Atom* to view changes.
+If you make any changes to your tutorial, you'll have to reload *Atom* to view them.
 You can use the Atom [command-palette](https://atom.io/docs/latest/getting-started-atom-basics#command-palette) to find "reload" or simply use the reload hot-key (*Windows & Linux*: alt-ctrl-r, *Mac*: ctrl-alt-cmd-l).